 Countries as diverse as Yemen, Saudi Arabia, Iran and even India have claimed them as their own.
 As always happens with world-changing but mysterious events, traditions and legends have grown apace, with the number of the Magi varying from three to a dozen or more; some will locate the current resting place of their relics near Tehran, others in Cologne.
 They’ve been given names and grown into integral figures of the Christmas manger scene.
-Consensus tends to identify them as Zoroastrians from Persia and students of the stars, back in an era in which astronomy and astrology were so interlocked that any separation of the movements and the meaning of the stars was unthinkable.
-The movements of some of those stars indicated to them that a king was to be born in the west.
+Consensus tends to identify them as Zoroastrians from Persia, or, perhaps more likely, as Chaldean astrologers from Abraham’s original home.
+Back then, astronomy and astrology were so interlocked that any separation of the movements and the meaning of the stars was unthinkable.
+The behavior of some of those stars indicated to them that a king was to be born in the west.

 These Oriental outsiders were allowed to see and venerate the Messiah before a single Pharisee, Sadducee, Scribe or Priest of the Chosen People could even get close.
 And the visit of these men from the East would unwittingly cause the Holy Family to move to the west, to Egypt (thanks to Herod).
 Decades later, St. Paul would also go west, but the Apostle St. Thomas would go east, all the way to India.
 With him, followed by subsequent waves of Syrian missionaries, Christianity would bring its graces and grow in Asia long before ever becoming a “European” religion.